- General Information

 How to Obtain a Judgment by Default

 If your spouse/partner has not served and filed a Response and more than 30 days have passed since he/she was served with the Summons and Petition, you are eligible to proceed by Default.
 However, a default judgment is not automatic.
 You must file a Request to Enter Default and proceed to judgment by attending a hearing or by preparing a declaration.
-To decide which method is right for you, review the following packet:
+Seek legal assistance to determine which method is right for you.

 When You Do Not Agree with the Memorandum to Set

-If you disagree with your case being set for trial pursuant to Local Rule 5.26, you may request a hearing by serving and filing in Department 128 a Notice of Hearing on Memorandum to Set Counter Memorandum (FL/E-LP-605).
+If you disagree with your case being set for trial pursuant to Local Rule 5.26, you may request a hearing by serving and filing in room 215 a Notice of Hearing on Memorandum to Set / Counter Memorandum to Set (FL/E-LP-605).

 Restoring Your Former Name